Medicaid is the State and

 TMHP CSHCN Services Program provider page.

-Texas Health Steps Medical/Dental and Comprehensive Care
+Texas Health Steps Medical/Dental and Comprehensive Care Programs

-Diagnosis and Treatment (EPSDT) Program, Texas Health Steps is the largest and most
+Treatment (EPSDT) Program, Texas Health Steps is the largest and most

 comprehensive medical and dental prevention and treatment program for children